 Street Food, Straight From the Sea

 For dinner, get some fresh seafood from the man who is supposedly the best fisherman in Lamu, and who's no slouch on the grill either.
 You can find him on the south edge of town about 3 minutes north of AP Canteen, around #39 on Arnold's map.
 We had fresh lobster ($1.50 for a whole, small lobster!), snapper ($1-2.50 for a fish), octopus ($1 a tentacle), and plenty of fresh fish samosas ($0.25 each).
 They’ll even bring out a plastic table and chairs for you if you want to eat there.
 Combine this seafood with another seafood pizza from Olympic Restaurant and you're in heaven.

 Day 3: Shela

 Shela is Lamu Town's prettier, younger sister.
 There you can find the higher-end hotels and restaurants, way more tourists, and a beautiful white sand beach that stretches for miles.
 Everyone recommended Chris and I stay there, but were happy with our choice to stay in Lamu Town and make day trips to Shela.
 It's not far, only a 45 minute walk along the water or a 10-minute, 100 KSh boat ride, and overall we felt the experience was more authentic and there were more things to do in Lamu Town than in Shela.
 It's definitely worth spending a day in Shela though.

 Build Your Beach Body on the Beach

-Or, if yoga is your jam, talk to Awham (@shela_yogi or 07 01 303 430) about doing a vinyasa class with him or check out Banana House.
-We didn’t do a yoga class there but did tour of the hotel and studio and it was beautiful.
-The Dutch owner, Monica, is the founder of the annual Lamu Yoga Festival so you know you’re in good hands.
+Or, if yoga is your jam, talk to Awham (@shela_yogi or 07 01 303 430) about doing a vinyasa class with him or check out Banana House, whose Dutch owner, Monica, founded the annual Lamu Yoga Festival so you know you're in good hands.

 You're Not in Lamu Town Anymore…

 After dipping in the ocean to cool off from your workout, spend some time walking around the town.
 There are lots of beautifully restored guesthouses and hotels, some nice shops (Aman was my favorite.
 It'snot cheap though!), and good restaurants.